wxwxwwxxx/VertebralFractureGrading/pre-process/README.md

 ### 5. Dataset Split

 We use yaml to record the training and test file list.
 It is a list with filenames of vertebrae patches.
 You can write you own code to generate the file lists and dump it to yaml files.
-You should not split vertebrae of one CT image into different set.
+You should not split vertebrae of same CT image into different sets.

+The yaml file is named as `train_file_list.{dataset tag}.yaml` and `test_file_list.{dataset tag}.yaml`.
+The `dataset tag` is an identifier to the paired train and test list.
+You can create multiple dataset split with different `dataset tag` to conduct the multi fold cross-validation.

 ### 6. Dataset Arrangement

 Arrange your dataset folder to the following structure.

-> dataset
+> dataset_root
 > ├── img
 > │   ├── image1_18_0.nii.gz
 > │   ├── image1_19_0.nii.gz